CyDragon80/node-xml-csharp-cereal/README.md

 const xml = require('xml-csharp-cereal');
 ```
 ### Deserializing from XML
-Assume we have XML file to deserialize into "my_obj", which if successful should be instanceof MyClass1.
+Assume we have XML file to deserialize into "my_obj", which if successful should be an actual instanceof 'MyClass1'.
 ```javascript
 var XmlFactory = new xml.XmlTemplateFactory(MyClass1, MyClass2);

 // Example using xml2js to parse XML file read by fs var parser = new xml2js.Parser();
 fs.readFile("/some/path/to/xml", function(err, xml_data)